 The Ottawa Hospital Cancer Program (TOHCP) was established as a fully integrated program of the Ottawa Hospital in 2002.
-As such, TOHCP provides outpatient and inpatient care at several sites in Ottawa as well as care across our region of ~ 18,000 km2 thus serving a population ~ 1.2 million people.
-TOHCP aims to provide each person affected by cancer world-class care, exceptional service and compassion that we would want for our loved ones.
+As such, TOHCP provides outpatient and inpatient care at several sites in Ottawa as well as care across our region of ~ 18,000 km2 thus serving a population ~ 1.3 million people.
+The TOHCP mission aligns with that of Ottawa Hospital, aiming to provide each person affected by cancer world-class care, exceptional service and compassion that we would want for our loved ones.
 We provide high quality cancer care from prevention throughout the trajectory of disease (cancer assessment, treatment, support, follow up, palliative and end of life care).
 We have a fully integrated Supportive and Palliative Care Team that works collaboratively with other inter-professional teams in both inpatient and outpatient settings to provide care for oncology patients.

-State of the art facility is comprised of and offers the following services:
+State of the art facility offering the following services:

-- Two outpatient cancer centre sites, which have chemotherapy and radiation therapy treatment units, as well as outpatient clinics in: Medical Oncology, Radiation Oncology, Haematology Oncology, Gyne-Oncology, Supportive and Palliative Care ((half day clinics), Psychosocial Oncology.
+- Two outpatient cancer centre sites (Central and West Ottawa), which have chemotherapy and radiation therapy treatment units, as well as outpatient clinics in: Medical Oncology, Radiation Oncology, Haematology Oncology, Gyne-Oncology, Supportive and Palliative Care , and Psychosocial Oncology.

-- A regional CARE (Chronic Ascites and Recurrent Effusion) program providing outpatient care for those with malignant effusions and a Dyspnoea Clinic.
+- A regional CARE (Chronic Ascites and Recurrent Effusion) program providing outpatient care for those with malignant effusions.

 - Medical Oncology (32 beds)